ningkaiyang/Clash-Level-Calculator/README.md

 - **All Resources** – spends Gold + Gems + cards resourcefully.
 - **Gold + Cards Only** – keeps Gems untouched.
-- **Card Bottleneck (Infinite Gold)** – assumes unlimited Gold and shows the best XP-per-card ladder.
+- **Card Bottleneck (Infinite Gold)** – ignores Gold limits but preserves true gold costs/ratios so the ranking stays meaningful while only card copies remain the bottleneck.

 Wild Cards are intentionally ignored for this online workflow to keep the calculations faithful to the live collection data.
 For automated testing or offline demos you can supply a cached RoyaleAPI snapshot via `--offline-file examples/sample_player_snapshot.json` along with `--gold` and `--gems` arguments.